ptmt/ptmt.github.com/_posts/2016-02-21-react-native-one-year-later.md

 # Stage Three: Routine

 So, you're married now, [the honeymoon at Paris](http://localhost:4000/2015/07/30/react-europe.html) has ended a weeks ago.
-Welcome to the everyday life, closing issues, one by one.
+Welcome to the everyday life.

-At first, you realized, that React doesn't solve all problems with performance magically.
-Consider that fact you couldn't affect UI thread directly, and React gives you *cheap* updates, there are tons of a potential bottlenecks.
-JS Thread, for example.
+At first, you realise, that React doesn't solve all problems with performance magically.
+Regarding you can't affect UI thread directly, and React gives you *cheap* updates, there are tons of a potential bottlenecks.
+Blocking Javascript Thread is one of these.

 <img src="/images/2016/speak-1.jpg" alt="Speak screenshot" style="width: 200px;"/>